Indiana

 Apartments2

-Life insurers have more than $1.5 billion in mortgage loans currently dedicated for apartments and multifamily homes in Indianapolis, Carmel, Anderson, Lafayette and Mishawaka and more, helping more individuals and families call Indiana “home.”
+Life insurers have invested $1.6 billion in mortgage loans currently dedicated for apartments and multifamily homes in Indianapolis, Carmel, Anderson, Lafayette and Mishawaka and more, helping more individuals and families call Indiana “home.”

 Industry2